 If you will have little or no money until your first payment, you can request an advance payment from your work coach or by calling the free Universal Credit helpline.

 You can request up to a full month’s payment as an advance and you will have to repay this from your future Universal Credit payments for up to 12 months.

-You don’t have to claim a full month’s expected payment but as you will have to pay this back you should only claim as much as you need to get you through to the first full payment.
+You can claim up to a full month’s expected payment but as you will have to pay this back you should only claim as much as you need to get you through to the first full payment.

 If you only claim a part payment but find you need more money, you can make a further claim for the remainder of your first full payment.